praal/praal.github.io/_pages/about.md

 My research explores topics related to AI Alignment, Responsible AI, Agentic AI, and Reinforcement Learning.
 I am interested in building AI agents with actions properly aligned with human values.
 In other words, I aim to develop techniques that will allow us to characterize, understand, and build AI technologies that realize principles of safety, fairness, privacy, and where necessary and possible, interpretability.

+### News
+* June 2025: I joined Microsoft Research Cambridge as a Research Intern working on LLM reasoning!

 ### Selected Awards

 * Recipient of **DeepMind Fellowship** for PhD studies, 2021-2025.